jalvaradosegura/folder_organizer/README.md

 ```
 >💡 Yes, you have to add the extensions with the period

-Finally run the main.py to organize your desire folder
+Finally run the main.py to organize your desired folder

 ## Crontanb
 Add the execution of the main.py script to crontab, so your desired folder gets organized every so often.